Bollo7/GAN_project/README.md

   --B2 B2<br/>               Beta 2

   --VECTOR_LEN VECTOR_LEN<br/>
-                        The number of epochs to run
+                        The number of images to pass for FID calculation (both for real and fake samples)

   --C C<br/>                 Clipping value